Persie0/SimplyTranslate-dart/README.md

   ///using Libretranslate
   ///only text translation avaliable
   ///short form to only get translated text as String, also shorter code:
-  String textResult = await LibreTranslator.tr("Er läuft schnell.","de",'en');
+  String textResult = await LibreTranslator.tr("Er läuft schnell.", "de", 'en');

   ///is the same as
   textResult = await LibreTranslator.tr("Er läuft schnell.");
   print(textResult);